 With hundreds of label printers on the market – how do you know which to buy?
 Expert Labels work with all the major brands and many of the specialist brands so we’re able to find the best thermal label printers to suit your needs and your budget.
 Read this article where we summarise the best barcode printers for less than £300.
 See our recommendations at the bottom of the page.
-Updated 2017.
+Updated July 2019.

 A note on prices – please contact us for up to date prices as prices change weekly.
 Prices have been included for comparison purposes.
 Prices exclude VAT.

 Datamax-O'Neil E-Class MkIII Advanced - Also known as the Honeywell E-4205A

 |Datamax-O'Neil - now Honeywell - have decades of experience with Thermal printers - gaining a popular and dependable reputation. |

 * This printer comes with Serial/Parallel/USB and Ethernet LAN interfaces as standard.

 * Comes with lots of options and accessories (at extra cost) - including a battery pack, external roll holder and a label peeler.

 * Includes a 1 year warranty including printhead (unless it's printed more than 24KM of labels).